latenitefilms/TransferToolbox/docs/how-to-use.md

 After creating a new Final Cut Pro (for iPad) project using Transfer Toolbox, you may need to open the library back up on the Mac, to update all the bookmarks.

-Right-click on the new Final Cut Pro (for iPad) project in Finder and select **Show Package Contents**.
+Simply right-click on the new Final Cut Pro (for iPad) project in Finder and select **Show Package Contents**.

 ![_Screenshot of Finder_](static/show-package-contents.png)